ExpressionEngine/ExpressionEngine-User-Guide/source/how_to/hello-world.rst

 Hello, World!
 #############

 Congratulations!
 You have installed ExpressionEngine... now what?
 Why not say "Hello"!

 Visit Developer Tools in the top right corner and select *Template Manager*.

 |Template Group|

 Click the *NEW* button next to *Template Groups* in the left navigation.

 Fill in the field for **Template Group Name**, for this example use "site".
-Ignore **Duplicate an Existing Template Group?** for now and check the box for **Make the index template in this group your site's home page?**.
+Ignore **Duplicate an Existing Template Group?** for now and check the box for **Make default group?**.
 Now, click `Save Template Group`.

 What you've done is created a template group and set that group's index template as your site's home page.

 After creating the group, you'll be taken to the :doc:`Template Manager </cp/design/index>`.

 Click `Index` in the **Template** column.
 This will take you to the :doc:`Template Editor </cp/design/template/edit>`.

 |Template Edit|

 You should see a completely blank slate.
 That's rather uninteresting... let's add some code! ::

   <!DOCTYPE html>